-Landscaping & Screening
+Landscaping

 The master plan has been designed to preserve existing green spaces currently on campus and incorporate new opportunities for green space in the proposed developments.
 Street trees are planned for the new development areas at the Luna Garage and Outpatient Building along Baum Boulevard, Centre Avenue, Woodworth, Cypress and Gross Streets, with an evergreen landscape buffer planned east of the proposed Outpatient Building to buffer the Local Neighborhood Commercial.
 The existing wooded area east of the Luna Parking Garage will be preserved and landscaping enhanced to buffer the residential neighborhoods.
-In addition, mechanical equipment, loading, parking and waste facilities will be properly screened, if visible from a public right-of-way.